Coaching Guidelines

 • Teaching should focus on the basic essentials — field positions, bases, where to play, hitting fundamentals

 • Fun!
-This is still the primary goal, along with learning the basics.
+This is still the primary goal, along with learning the rules of the game.
 Maintain their interest with fun, and the skills will follow in time.
 Avoid over-coaching

 • Teams of no more than 9-10 players

-• As well as the fundamentals taught in T-Ball (catching, throwing, hitting, base-running), introduce the concepts of innings and outs
+• As well as the fundamentals taught in Tee Ball (catching, throwing, hitting, base-running), introduce the concepts of innings, strikes, and outs

 • There are no playoffs or standings, so pay little attention to the score and a win or a loss.
 After games, call out the positives